hraberg/akeem/README.md

 Closures modifying a local variable requires the variable to be moved to the heap.

+Literal vectors produced by the reader in Racket are immutable, but lists aren't.
+In Emacs Lisp compiled literal vectors and lists are mutable, but refer to the same instance.
+It's easier, short-term, to use a literal pool than to generate the code that builds the structure.
+Java (and Clojure) generates byte code building the array, and only strings are constants (as they're immutable).

 For disassembling generated raw code:

 ```bash